 As electric vehicles are becoming more and more popular I thought I’d have a look at what is available now, in Australia.
 Spoiler alert – there’s not much… yet.

-We’re still a little way off having electric campervans in Australia.
+We’re still a little way off having EV campervans in Australia.
 We’re still just trying to get electric cargo/commercial vans as standard, and I’ve yet to see any of the campervan manufacturers produce a conversion on any of the small range of electric vans already available in Australia.

 So this article is just looking at electric vans (so far) and we’ll add campervans when they become available in Australia.